-Reading and Writing Fundamentals - Language Arts Basic Training: 1 credit - This course is designed around the pillars of literacy.
-It prioritizes reading fluency, reading comprehension, vocabulary acquisition, and written expression.
-The course actively monitors a student's progression as a reader and a writer.
+Reading and Writing Fundamentals - Language Arts Basic Training: 1 credit - This course is designed around the pillars of literacy, prioritizing reading fluency, reading comprehension, vocabulary acquisition, and written expression.
+It actively monitors students' progression as readers and writers.

 21st Century Reading and Writing: 0.5 credits - Students will read and write about 21st Century topics and learn about the best ways to communicate in our digital world in order to share their thoughts and ideas.
 Students will explore some of the most popular types of writing such as narrative and argumentative.
 Students will be expected to respond using a variety of online media, such as blogs, forums, discussion boards, and images.